Radial Road 5: Shaw Boulevard

 The main segment of R-5 in Mandaluyong and Pasig is known as Shaw Boulevard.
 Padre Sanchez Street merges with Shaw Boulevard at the intersection with General Kalentong Street.
-It travels east-southeast near the border with San Juan and passes through the Wack Wack Golf and Country Club before arriving at the intersection with Epifanio de los Santos Avenue (C-4).
+It travels east-southeast near the border with San Juan, passing through the Wack Wack Golf and Country Club before arriving at the intersection with Epifanio de los Santos Avenue (C-4).
 East of EDSA, R-5 forms the southern boundary of the Ortigas Center business district and quickly enters the city of Pasig after crossing San Miguel Avenue.
 It passes through the Capitol Commons development at the former Rizal Provincial Capitol complex before turning south on Pasig Boulevard at the junction with Hillcrest Drive in Bagong Ilog, Pasig.

 Pasig Boulevard

 Between Shaw Boulevard and Eulogio Rodriguez Jr. Avenue (C-5), R-5 is known as Pasig Boulevard.
-It marks the boundary between barangays Kapitolyo and Bagong Ilog running north-south towards the Pasig River before turning east towards C-5 by the Rizal Medical Center.
+It marks the boundary between barangays Kapitolyo and Bagong Ilog, running north–south towards the Pasig River before turning east towards C-5 by the Rizal Medical Center.

 Ortigas Avenue

 The area of the old city proper of Pasig (Malinao, etc.) east of Bagong Ilog from Pasig Boulevard has a short and narrow street layout.
-Hence, R-5 follows C-5 northbound and continues its eastward route instead along Ortigas Avenue towards Rizal.
-From Rosario, Pasig, R-5 passes through the municipalities of Cainta and Taytay turning south on Taytay Diversion Road at the Tikling Junction.
+Hence, R-5 follows C-5 northbound and continues its eastward route along Ortigas Avenue towards Rizal.
+From Rosario, Pasig, R-5 passes through the municipalities of Cainta and Taytay, turning south on Taytay Diversion Road at the Tikling Junction.

 Taytay Diversion Road

 Between Ortigas Avenue Extension and the Manila East Road, R-5 is known as the Taytay Diversion Road.
-It runs north-south traversing the Taytay poblacion of Dolores where SM City Taytay is located.
+It runs north–south traversing the Taytay poblacion of Dolores, where SM City Taytay is located.

 Manila East Road

 R-5 in the rest of southern Rizal and eastern Laguna province is known as the Manila East Road.
-It travels east-southeast mostly along the shore of Laguna de Bay from Angono to Pililla.
+It travels east-southeast, mostly along the shore of Laguna de Bay from Angono to Pililla.
 It crosses the Sierra Madre border between Rizal and Laguna and continues along the lakeshore from Mabitac south towards Pagsanjan.